 Despite the clear benefit of forests and wood, our harvesting and log transport operations do involve a large amount of heavy machinery powered by fossil fuel.
-In 2022 MFM (NZ)'s operations including transport and shipping, emitted an estimated 142,000 tonnes of CO{2e} .
+In 2022 MFM (NZ)'s operations including transport and shipping, emitted an estimated 124,000 tonnes of CO{2e} .
 MFM (NZ) and our clients are committed to reducing emissions from our operations through process improvement and introduction of equipment powered by lower carbon fuel sources.
-Working with our contractors we are pursuing initiatives in this space.
+Working with our contractors we are pursuing initiatives to reduce emissions through improved efficiency and alternative fuels sources.